luiscvnha/rpg/README.md

 # Random Password Generator

-Using `/dev/urandom` for the randomness
+Using `/dev/urandom` for the randomness.

 ## Installation
 ```